josdem/blog-hugo/content/techtalk/best_practices.md

 *Give me a lever long enough and a fulcrum on which to place it, and I shall move the world. ~ Archimedes.*

-Wikipedia defines it as: "method or technique that has consistently shown results superior to those achieved with other means, and that is used as a benchmark."
+Wikipedia defines it as a “method or technique that has consistently shown results superior to those achieved with other means, and that is used as a benchmark.”

-In software development is really important to use techniques and methods to garantee quality results in process and products, so I decided to write up the software engineering practices and principles I’ve learned over the years.
+It is really important to use techniques and methods to guarantee quality results in processes and products in software development, so I decided to write up the software engineering practices and principles I’ve learned over the years.

-In general this concepts are widely accepted over developers with some experience, some of this concepts are extracted from books, another from posts, other by courses.
-At the end, what tools and techniques you are using will provide you the resultant achieve in software development.
+In general, these concepts are widely accepted by developers with some experience.
+Some of these concepts are extracted from books, posts, and courses.
+In the end, what tools and techniques you are using will provide you with a solution that is easy to maintain and extend.

 * [Clean Code](/techtalk/best_practices/clean_code)
 * [Extreme Programming](/techtalk/best_practices/extreme_programming)